pegasystems/pega-helm-charts/charts/pega/README.md

 To use an existing Cassandra deployment, set `cassandra.enabled` to `false` and configure the `dds` section to reference your deployment.

-If you configured a secret in an external secrets operator, enter the secret name in external_secret_name parameter .
+If you configured a secret in an external secrets operator, enter the secret name in `external_secret_name` parameter.
 For details, see [this section.](#optional-support-for-providing-credentialscertificates-using-external-secrets-operator)

 Example: